This is the forty-second in a series of reviews of the best dive resort locations around the world. In this post, the focus is the Canary Islands.

 Bajada del Realejo, Tenerife: 40 meters (130 feet), moray eels, pelagics, hammerheads, advanced level

 Canary Islands Photos

 With the macro life, wrecks, rays, sharks, schools of colorful reef fish and big pelagics, dolphins, whales, extremely clear water, diverse underwater terrain, and beautiful and historical onshore targets, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

 Canary Islands Resorts, Transportation and Dive Shops

-All the islands have full service dive shops.
-A number of the hotels will have them, as well.
+All the islands have full-service dive shops.
+A number of hotels will have them, as well.
 I have read that there are 118 shops available providing full services including equipment rental, dive courses, guiding and cruises year round.